SuperSafeWallet/SuperSafe-Docs/docs/security/key-encryption.md

 # 🔐 Key Encryption

-Understand the military-grade encryption system that protects your private keys and sensitive data in SuperSafe Wallet.
+Understand the enterprise-grade encryption system that protects your private keys and sensitive data in SuperSafe Wallet.

 ## Encryption Overview

-SuperSafe Wallet implements **military-grade encryption** using industry-standard cryptographic algorithms to ensure maximum security for your private keys and sensitive data.
+SuperSafe Wallet implements **enterprise-grade encryption** using industry-standard cryptographic algorithms to ensure maximum security for your private keys and sensitive data.

 ### Security Score: **98/100**